Button to scroll to the top of the page.

 • Remote observing capability.

-• Safe automation to target.
+• Automation to target.

 • Dome automation during tracking.